 Connecting the classroom to the community

-Each year, nearly 20% of all students take one of the 60 to 80 courses with a community component integrated into the curriculum.
+Each year, nearly 20% of all students take one of the approximately 80 courses with a community component integrated into the curriculum.

 In service-learning courses, students work with community organizations to enhance their classroom learning and meet community-identified needs.
 Service-learning courses focus on building academic skills, critical reflection and civic responsibility.
 Service-learning supports mutually beneficial community partnerships and lives out St. Kate's commitment to social justice.

 Community Work and Learning offers meaningful student employment through a variety of programs both on and off campus:

 - America Reads employs tutors to work with youth at schools and community organizations